asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 - [How Microcks Can Speed-Up Your AsyncAPI Adoption - Part 2](/blog/microcks-asyncapi-part2) by [Laurent Broudoux](https://twitter.com/lbroudoux)
 - [Simplify code generation with React](/blog/react-as-generator-engine) by [Jonas Lagoni](https://www.linkedin.com/in/jonas-terp-lagoni-85b027b9/) and [Maciej Urbańczyk](https://www.linkedin.com/in/maciej-urba%C5%84czyk-909547164/)

-Thank was an exhausting month, but looking at what is happening around the project, you feel it was worth it.
+That was an exhausting month, but looking at what is happening around the project, you feel it was worth it.
 Let us see what February brings.

 > Photo by <a href="https://unsplash.com/@nhoizey?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Nicolas Hoizey</a> on <a href="https://unsplash.com/s/photos/start?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a><